DevilishSpirits/arcollect/webext-adder/README.md

 * `desc` is the artwork description.
 * `source` is the artwork URL.
 Caution !
 This is a key in the database, reformat `window.location` in a way that the same artwork always have the same URL.
 * `rating` is the artwork rating.
 See the schema explanation of `artworks` table in file [init.sql](https://github.com/DevilishSpirits/arcollect/blob/master/db-schema/init.sql).
-* `data` is the artwork file itself in base64 encoding.
+* `data` is the artwork file itself in base64 encoding or an `https://` link to the image.

 The `account` array contain users you might wants to add with some properties :
 * `id` is the user internal id on the platform.
 It should be an immutable numeric id if available, or `name`.
 This is a key in the database.
 For example on Twitter `1294737021714550784`, you can use text.